d-r-n/d-r-n.github.io/_posts/2023-08-09-catching-up.md

 Samir joined a bank as a software engineer, I ventured as a data scientist.
 The itch went unscratched.

 For the next year and a half, we saw firsthand the friction that exists within companies when it comes to information flow.
-Leaders had questions, teams had answers, but the process to bridge that gap could take anywhere from minutes to weeks.
+Leaders had questions, teams had answers, but the process to bridge that gap could take anywhere from minutes to months.
 It was draining.

 In January, I had a chat with a friend who works in Hollywood.
 He shared how time consuming it is to read through stacks of movie scripts.
 I couldn't help but build a solution.
 I called up Samir, and we built [Prescene.ai](https://prescene.ai).
 When we launched Prescene, something clicked.